Skip to content

 Cancer Predisposition Sequencing Reporter

-The Cancer Predisposition Sequencing Reporter (CPSR) is a computational workflow that interprets and classifies germline DNA variants identified from next-generation sequencing in the context of cancer predisposition and inherited cancer syndromes.
-The workflow can also report incidental findings (ACMG v3.0) as well as the genotypes of common germline variants associated with cancer risk, as reported in the NHGRI-EBI GWAS catalog.
+The Cancer Predisposition Sequencing Reporter (CPSR) is a computational workflow that interprets DNA sequence variants identified from next-generation sequencing in the context of cancer predisposition.

 The CPSR workflow is integrated with the framework that underlies the Personal Cancer Genome Reporter - PCGR.
 While PCGR is intended for reporting and analysis of somatic variants detected in a tumor, CPSR is intended for reporting and ranking of germline variants in protein-coding genes that are implicated in cancer predisposition and inherited cancer syndromes.

-Snapshots of sections in the cancer predisposition genome report:
+Snapshots of sections in the quarto-based cancer predisposition genome report (artificial sample, with more findings than usual) are shown below:

 CPSR views